tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

     pass
 ```

-Users may have to concatenate variables themselves when dealing with it directly in post-TF 2.0 and using it for loadbalancing purposes rather than embeddings.
 More convenience methods will be added post-TF 2.0.
+We can foresee more model parallelism features to be developed on this object.

+The original `PartitionedVariable` will be kept for the loadbalancing use case.

 #### Distribution strategy